-The City of Lynnwood is anticipated to grow to approximately 54,000 residents by 2035 based on a growth forecast completed as part of this planning effort.
+The City of Lynnwood is anticipated to grow to approximately 45,000 residents by 2026 based on a growth forecast completed as part of this planning effort.
 Serving existing and future residents will require improvements to existing parks and expansion of the park, trail and recreation system.
-The 10-year Capital Facilities Plan proposes approximately \$100 million of investment in acquisition, development and renovation of the parks system over the next ten years and identifies additional investment priorities for the future.
+The 10-year Capital Facilities Plan proposes approximately \$31.6 million of investment in acquisition, development and renovation of the parks system over the next ten years and identifies additional investment priorities for the future.

-To ensure existing parks provide desired recreational amenities and offer safe and accessible opportunities to play and gather, the Plan includes investments in the development and improvement of parks.
+To ensure existing parks provide desired recreational amenities and offer safe and accessible opportunities to play and gather, the Plan includes investments in the development and improvement of core parks.
 For example, renovations at Lynndale Park and Scriber Lake Park will prepare these popular parks for enjoyment for decades to come.
+Renovations to the sport fields at Meadowdale Playfields will expand playability and utilization of the fields for local sport teams.
 The Plan also proposes smaller improvements throughout the park system to enhance accessibility, safety and usability of park features.

 The Plan includes a significant land acquisition program to ensure sufficient land for outdoor recreation as population grows and as the City considers annexation into the MUGA.
-It identifies target acquisition areas to secure community parkland, gain access rights along key trail corridors and fill gaps in park access.
+It identifies target acquisition areas to secure community parkland, gain access rights along key trail corridors and fill gaps in core park access.